-Smoky and spicy; this quick and easy five-ingredient chile de árbol hot sauce packs a mighty punch.
+Smoky and spicy, this quick and easy five-ingredient chile de árbol hot sauce packs a mighty punch.
 The use of Mexican chiles makes it an ideal addition to dishes like tacos, burritos, and enchiladas.
 Naturally gluten-free and vegan.

 Jessica Halverstadt is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, I earn from qualifying purchases.

+- The flavors!
+This homemade árbol chile hot sauce brings the flavor.
+It’s smoky, earthy, garlicky, and most definitely packs the heat.
 The flavor profile makes it an ideal condiment for Mexican dishes.
 It’s great on tacos, burritos, nachos, enchiladas, etc. OR if you’re like me, simply on chips.
 Yes, I eat hot sauce like it’s salsa.
 Yum!!!